jhicksdev/oecd_rankings/README.md

 ### Environmental Performance Index

 The Environmental Performance Index ranks countries based on environmental health and ecosystem vitality, considering factors like air quality, water resources, and biodiversity.
 For more information, visit the [Environmental Performance Index page](https://epi.yale.edu/).

+## Equality Index

+The Equality Index measures the current status of LGBT rights, laws, and freedoms as well as public attitudes towards LGBT people.
+For more information, visit the [Equality Index page](https://www.equaldex.com/equality-index).

 ### Global Gender Gap Report